toddfries/ctutils/README.md

 Tools like cyphertite are great.

-Sometimes they need some wrapper scripts to make them even better.
+Sometimes they need a wrapper script to make them even better.

 Since it helps to explain with a real world example, lets say you have a media subdirectory with tons of data archived via cyphertite.

 Lets say you lost your disk.

-Lets say you are not online 24/7 and you reboot frequently to test os bits.
+Lets say you are not online 24/7 and you reboot frequently to test os kernels.

 You don't have time to extract the whole archive in one go, so how can you make progress by extracting a few files at a time?

-I have filed a bug with cyphertite to do the equivalent internally, but until that is working, there is the following 'ctfastextract' script which:
+I have filed an issue[1] with cyphertite to do the equivalent internally, but until that is working, there is the following 'ctfastextract' script which:

 1) loads the list of files (and types) into memory
 2) utilizes an exclusion regex '-e <regex>' to ignore paths